zoul/Finch/README.md

 License
 =======

-Licensed under the [MIT License][license].
+The code is offered under the [MIT License][license].
 Essentially you can do with this software whatever you like, provided that you keep the copyright notice and the license text along.

 [license]: http://www.opensource.org/licenses/mit-license.php

 Author & Support
 ================

-Tomáš Znamenáček, <tomas.znamenacek@gmail.com>.
-Suggestions welcomed.
+Code by Tomáš Znamenáček, <tomas.znamenacek@gmail.com>.
+The Finch image is © [asukawashere].

 If you have a question that could possibly be of interest to other people, you can ask it on [Stack Overflow][questions] and send me a link to your question.